 In making its determination as to the independence of our directors, the Board Governance Committee and the Board considered the following relationship:

-• Mr. Swienton served for part of 2013 as the Executive Chairman of Ryder System Inc., which provides transportation and logistics services to the Company in the ordinary course of business.
+• Ms. Quintos serves as Chief Marketing Officer of Dell, Inc., which provides computer equipment and related items to the Company in the ordinary course of business.

 Board Meetings and Leadership Structure